Valeria-Leng/ECGNet/README.md

 # ECGNet
-- Age and sex estimation based on standard 12-lead ECG-
+- Age and sex estimation based on standard 12-lead ECG